Nancy4510/pokemon-api/README.md

 - As a user, I want to be able to delete a Pokemon.

 ## **Technologies Used**
+- CSS/SASS

+- Express

+- Heroku

+- MongoDB

+- Mongoose

 - React

 - React Hooks
-- CSS/SASS

 ## **Unsolved Issues/Future**
 One thing that I would like to continue working on is the styling.
 I wouldn't say that styling was an unsolved issue but I felt that since I was using React and I'm still learning about it, styling was limited for me.